 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I thank the member for asking that question.
-Now, in each community our assets and buildings are all quite disparate, with some and I will use an example here of Kinngait or Sanikiluaq, their health centres are much newer with their overall space in line or compatible with the community population size, which includes office spaces that are specifically designed for the management requirements.

-However, some communities and perhaps the best example would be Qikiqtarjuaq, as some communities have inadequate spaces to house the myriad requirements which cannot meet the growing population size of their communities.
+Now, in each community our assets and buildings are all quite disparate.
+I will use an example here of Kinngait or Sanikiluaq.
+Their health centres are much newer with their overall space in line or compatible with the community population size, which includes office spaces that are specifically designed for the management requirements.
+However, perhaps the best example would be Qikiqtarjuaq as one of the communities that have inadequate spaces to house the myriad requirements which cannot meet the growing population size of their communities.

-So, in relation to Naujaat, to cite the situation there, when we are apprised of the space challenges faced by the health care workers of specific communities, this is forwarded to the Department of CG&S, as we collaborate on the overall design and space constraints and whether administrative offices can be found outside of the health centres.
+In relation to Naujaat, to cite the situation there, when we are apprised of the space challenges faced by the health care workers of specific communities, this is forwarded to the Department of CGS, as we collaborate on the overall design and space constraints and whether administrative offices can be found outside of the health centres.
+Sometimes offices are readily available.
+In working with other departments, we will draft up a memorandum or an agreement to utilize the office spaces locally.

-Sometimes offices are readily available, and in working with other departments, we will draft up a memorandum or agreement to utilize the office spaces locally, nonetheless, when dealing with capital project funding, this can sometimes create its own barrier which is problematic and unfortunate in my estimation as we try to resolve the local challenges.
+Nonetheless, when dealing with capital project funding, this can sometimes create its own barrier, which is problematic and unfortunate in my estimation as we try to resolve the local challenges.
 In those cases, we must sometimes revert to capital planning cycles to incorporate the plans through the Department of Health and place them in coming annual capital plans, but we will diligently work hard to accomplish that.
 When we are informed about space inadequacies, we try to ensure these challenges are resolved quickly.
 Thank you, Mr. Speaker.